Posts Tagged ‘social responsibility’

 Zero at Amazon.ca

-You may also be interested in our page titled “Diversity.”
+You will also be interested in our page titled “Diversity.”
 We highlight picture books and chapter books that celebrate and inform us about human diversity including learning disabilities, physical disabilities, allergies, single parent families, interracial families, same sex parents, aging, death and more.

-2010 Marilyn Baillie Picture Book Award Winner – Timmerman Was Here
+Timmerman Was Here, 2010 Marilyn Baillie Picture Book Award Winner

-Timmerman Was Here – written by Colleen Sydor and illustrated by Nicolas Debon
+2010 Marilyn Baillie Picture Book Award Winner Timmerman Was HereTimmerman Was Here written by Colleen Sydor and illustrated by Nicolas Debon

 Tuesday evening, November 9th, 2010, the winner of the Marilyn Baillie Picture Book Award was announced at The Canadian Children’s Book Centre’s gala.
-Jury members’ comments were as follows, ““This is a sublimely humanistic and memorable story about the way we discover the difference between truth and appearances… Dramatic pictures equally involve the reader, while the artistic use of dark and light further affect our emotional response… This intriguing tale with a twist delves exceptionally well into values and perceptions, the rational and the irrational, achieving a conclusion that is profoundly self-affirming for the child… This emotionally rich and suspenseful story is capped by an uplifting ending that will stir hearts from 8 to 80… A perfect pairing of text and illustration.”
+Jury members’ comments about Timmerman Was Here were as follows, “This is a sublimely humanistic and memorable story about the way we discover the difference between truth and appearances… Dramatic pictures equally involve the reader, while the artistic use of dark and light further affect our emotional response… This intriguing tale with a twist delves exceptionally well into values and perceptions, the rational and the irrational, achieving a conclusion that is profoundly self-affirming for the child… This emotionally rich and suspenseful story is capped by an uplifting ending that will stir hearts from 8 to 80… A perfect pairing of text and illustration.”

-Written from the perspective of a young girl, we share her nervousness as a stranger arrives at her home.
+Timmerman Was Here is written from the perspective of a young girl.
+We share her nervousness as a stranger arrives at her home.
 The stranger moves into a bedroom, recently vacated by the girl’s grandfather who has gone to live in a residence for seniors.
 The young girl is not happy about the stranger’s arrival but as she watches and interacts with him, she discovers a gentle heart.
 When the stranger is discovered walking the neighbourhood at night (with a spade and a burlap sack), gossip abounds.
 The neighbours speculate that he could be a bank robber or responsible for the death of a cat.

 Suggested for children 4 – 8